zhong-yy/GraSphInv/README.md

 (5) `make`

 (6) [*Optional*] add `GraSphInv/build` directory to the environmental variable `PATH` so that you don't need to copy the program files to your working directories.

-NOTE: If you don't use the oneAPI c++ compiler, or you don't want to install netcdf, you need to modify  `GraSphInv/Config.cmake`  before compiling.

 ## 2 Usage